Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 The key setting is explosionFrequency, but this is a general setting for the effect

-This setting allows you to set the number of keystrokes required for the effect to appear.
+This setting allows you to configure the number of keystrokes required for the effect to appear.

-The default is 2, so the effect will appear once after two typings.
+The default is 2, so the effect will appear once after two keystrokes.

-If you set it to 100, it won't come out at all, which is a bit disappointing, so I think it's better to set it to a smaller number.
+Setting it to 100 results in almost no results at all, which is a little disappointing, so I think it's better to use a somewhat smaller number.

 Even 1 would be fine!